-- With time however it can crack due to many reasons which is why a replacement is offered at your disposal.
+- With time, your glass can crack due to many reasons, which is why a replacement is offered at your disposal.
 This window is ONLY to replace the window that came with the stove originally.

 - When reinstalling the glass always place the screws at each corner first and gently tighten them till they are snug then loosen it a quarter turn.

 - 7 7/8" x 5 3/4" x 3/16" thick.
 The glass is a self-cleaning glass made for wood stoves.

 - Robax glass

 When do I need to replace the glass?

 How do I install the replacement glass?